srinivasarao-ceq/Maven-Java-project/README.md

 # Maven-Java-project
-This is Jenkins Job with pipeline
+This is Jenkins Job with pipeline.